-The biggest barrier to developing your thinking capacity is just sticking to what you know already.
-Deliberately push yourself to learn new things.
+The biggest barrier to developing your thinking capacity is just sticking to what you know already and repeating the same patterns over and over again.
+Deliberately push yourself to learn new things, try new things, meet new people and operate at the edge of your abilities.